nodejs/TSC/OpenSSL-Strategy.md

 Even though OpenSSL 1.1.0 is only supported until 2019-09-11, the API shift was an important stage in Node.js' adaptation.

-Openssl 1.1.0 is currently included in Node.js 10.x, but Node.js is expected to
+Openssl 1.1.0 was included in Node.js 10.x in the past.
+Node.js was
-be updated to include OpenSSL 1.1.1 in the upcoming 10.16.0 release.
+updated to include OpenSSL 1.1.1 in the 10.16.0 release (see above).

 ### OpenSSL 1.1.1